Chief802/DH2323-Procedural-Flora-Growth-Using-L-Systems/README.md

 ## Abstract
 This project extends the methods for generating flora using L-Systems as described in *The Algorithmic Beauty of Plants* by Przemyslaw Prusinkiewicz and Aristid Lindenmayer.
 This is done by investigating the efficacy of using methods described to generate a wide array of unique instances of flora in real-time using efficient construction and rendering techniques.
-The algorithm to rendering pipeline includes implementations of
+These optimization techniques include spacial hashing for faster lookups, incremental mesh streaming for separation of static and dynamic meshes, distance based level of detail, and distributing animations over multiple frames according to a frame budget.

 Supervisor: [Professor and director of the Embodied Social Agents Lab (ESAL) Dr. Christopher Peters](https://www.kth.se/profile/chpeters)